FRC1257/robotics-training/docs/frc/2-Sensors_And_Shuffleboard/3-Encoders.md

 ## Uses

-We have many possible uses for encoders, but two of the msot common are listed here
+We have many possible uses for encoders, but two of the most common are listed here.

 ### Closed Loop Control